ingadhoc/stock/stock_ux/README.rst

 #.
 Add in products (template and variants) button to access to stock moves related.
 #.
 Change name to the menus Product Move and Product Move lines.
 #.
 Add to "To Do" filter in stock move the state "partially_available".
 #.
+Show always visible the notebook pages in lot form view when create and edit a lot from a stock move line.
+#.
 Add optional constraints configurable by Picking Type:

 * Block Picking Edit: Restrict to add lines or to send more quantity than the original quantity.
 This will only apply to users with group Restrict Edit Blocked Pickings.